rollokb/resume/resume.md

-# Curriculum Vitae - Rollo Konig-Brock - 11th November 2016
+# Curriculum Vitae - Rollo Konig-Brock

 I’m a developer from Ireland who focuses on full stack web development.
-I have worked with technologies from Drupal to Django, and languages from Python to PHP.
-I enjoy good design, and take a keen interest of the challenges of using technology as an effective tool to communicate.
-In my spare time enjoy studying computer science, reading interesting books, and as much sport I can reasonably do.

-*I'm available for new work at the begining of the new year.*
+I have a number of years commercial experience with Python and modern JavaScript.
+While at times I have also worked with PHP, Objective-C and Swift.
+I enjoy coming up with simple and scalable solutions to complex problems.

+As of the 1st December 2016 am I available for work.

 ## Experience